After our salt dough baseballs, we wanted to have a little bit more fun with baseball.

 After reading the story and singing a few rounds of “Take Me Out To the Ball Game,” we designed our own baseball bats.

-Before we started, I cut a few simple baseball bat shapes out of the cardboard and then set out a fun selection of supplies for decorating our bats.
+Before we started, I cut a few simple baseball bat shapes out of the cardboard and then set out a fun selection of supplies for decorating our bats, such as glitter, paint, and stickers.

 After we read the book, I asked the girls to design a bat that they would like to use while playing for the All American Girls Professional Baseball League.